What’s going on in our brains when we have posttraumatic stress symptoms, or PTSD?

 Trauma memory is the cruel joke after surviving trauma.
 As if surviving horror isn’t enough for one life, this neuropsychological injury happens next.
 The uploaded sights, sounds, smells, tastes, and tactile sensations of trauma events can get stuck in the amygdala, creating a bubble that knows no time.
 When something around us looks like, sounds like, smells like, tastes like, or feels like what happened at the time of danger, that trauma memory gets activated and pushes the sensory rich memory of what happened into our brains like it is happening NOW.
 This is PTSD.
 Our brains cannot easily tell the difference between the senses pouring out of trauma memory, and our current reality.
 Furthermore, our sensory cortexes don’t take kindly to the intrusion of senses pouring into our brains out of trauma memory.

-Trauma memory produces the pattern of symptoms we now call PTSD.
+Trauma memory produces nightmares and vividly intrusive memories during the day.
+Trauma memory is at the core of the pattern of symptoms we now call PTSD.